 TORONTO — Melbourne has made itself a work of art, literally.
 The Australian city is world-famous for its street art, with a multitude of colourful, eye-popping murals adorning everything from laneways and streets to storefronts and facades.

-Melbourne-bound clients can see the scene for themselves thanks to Air Canada’s new year-round service to the coastal city starting June 1, 2018.
+Melbourne-bound clients can see the scene for themselves thanks to Air Canada’s newly launched year-round service to the coastal city.
 Clients can get the ultimate in inflight comfort by choosing from three classes of service aboard Air Canada’s Boeing 787 Dreamliner, to arrive feeling refreshed and ready for their adventures.

 The best-known precincts for the city’s urban art kaleidoscope are St Kilda, Fitzroy, Collingwood and Brunswick.
 A visitor need only follow the stencil art, paste ups and murals adorning the walls around town, to find all the best places to stay, drink, dine and visit in Melbourne.
 Here’s a look at some of the best:

 Hosier and Rutledge are two of the city’s original street art laneways that now have ever-changing artworks on the walls from emerging artists to newcomers on the scene.
 Other top picks include ACDC Lane and Duckboard Place, Union Lane (curious visitors who will often see artists with their spray cans putting up new artworks), Myers Place and Croft Alley.